grammyjs/website/site/docs/advanced/proxy.md

 });
 ```

-> Note that run with the '--unstable' flag
+> Note that you need to run this with the `--unstable` flag.

 In Node.js, here is how you would use a proxy with the `socks5-https-client` package ([npm](https://www.npmjs.com/package/socks-proxy-agent)):